preraulab/DYNAM-O/README.md

-# Toolbox - Watershed TFpeaks and SO-power/phase Histograms
+# Toolbox Development - Watershed TFpeaks and SO-power/phase Histograms

 ### This is the repository for development and optimization of the watershed algorithm and SOpower/phase histogram computations.
 The code here is updated and optimized off of the code used in the following publication:
 >